JHelton404/prework-study-guide/README.md

 ## Usage
 If I were to get the most use out of this website, I would try and treat it as a basic entry tool to understanding coding.
 Firstly, there are some basic notes describing what each of the topics can do.
 Four tools are described briefly here: HTML, CSS, JavaScript, and Git.
 But there's a bit more behind the surface.

-If you are on a Windows PC, while on the website press and hold the following keys on your keyboard: Control + Shift + I. Or if you are on an Apple Macintosh, press the following keys: Command + Shift + I
+If you are on a Windows PC, while on the website press and hold the following keys on your keyboard: Control + Shift + I. Or if you are on an Apple Macintosh, press the following keys: Command + Shift + I.

 That should bring up the Inspect menu on the right-hand side of your screen.
 This menu might look confusing and scary at first, but that's alright!
 It shows everything that's running behind-the-scenes for the website while you browse.
 And is actually accessible on every website you go to while on the web.

-If you are on a Chrome-based browser (which includes most browsers other than Firefox), you should be able to see a tab on top of the Inspect menu that is labeled "Elements".
-Navigate to that tab if you aren't there already by clicking it with your mouse.
-This should drop a short bit of text in blue.
-That blue text actually controls what you can see on the page!
-Let me demonstrate how it might work.
-If you're using a Chrome-based browser you can follow along easily.
+If you are on a chrome-based browser (which most browsers are besides Firefox), then you should be able to follow along to see the code in action.

-Find and double-click on the part of the code that says <head>, this should be the third line from the top of the Inspect Elements tab.

-A list of new information should drop down from there that shows bits of how the header is coded.

-Find the element line that says <title>Prework Study Guide</title>, it should be near the bottom of the header section, just before </head>

-The words "Prework Study Guide" are in white.
-If you'd like you can change what those words say!
-I might suggest typing, "Hello World!" in to replace those words.
-Then simply click on the screen.

-Did you notice the change?
-If not at first, that's okay.
-But I'll give you a hint: check what your tab is titled across the top of the web browser.
-It should repeat what words you typed into the element!

-There are other things you can change and alter on this website through this feature.
-But here's one more thing that can be a bit more fun.
-The header and footer of this website are both blue.
-And blue is a good enough color for me, but I bet some people don't like the color blue and may even prefer red or green.
-Or maybe they like blue, but not THAT shade of blue.
-That's okay, I'll help you out.

-At the top of the Inspect Menu you'll see some other tabs.
-Go to the one that says "Sources" by clicking on it.
-You'll see some computer files and other things there.
-But you should look at the one that says "Assets".
-Go ahead and double-click Assets, then click on the file that says, "Style.CSS".
-CSS is what we use to create style for the websites we make.
-Just like the color blue that's there.
-In fact on line 10 of this file, you should be able to see some text saying, "background color" with the color blue to the right of it.
-Hover your mouse over it and you should be able to change the color of the header/footer in real time.
-Feel free to pick your favorite!
-And feel free to explore what else you can change on the website as well.

-But what if I break something by accident?
-Don't worry, the source code of the website won't change.
-Just refresh the page by hitting F5 on your keyboard or by finding the option on your browser and it'll all go back to normal.
-I've actually added a function you might notice in the Inspect Menu using JavaScript.
-JavaScript is what gives code some functionality.
-And there's a small function visible in the tab that says "Console".
-Click it and you'll see some text that's hopefully a lot less confusing than what you saw earlier in the elements.
-In that section you'll see a question asking, "What should we study?" on the second to last line of the Console.
-And the last line is the answer!
-If you refresh the page, it's designed to give you a random answer to study the topics you see above.
+Don't worry about messing anything up, if you simply refresh the page then the website should go back to its default setting.
+I'll give you some instructions on some things the code can do.

+Elements: Click on the elements tab of the Insepct menu we just brought up.
+There should be some blue text written there.
+Take a look at the third line from the top, the one that reads <head>...</head>.
+Go ahead and double-click on that line.
+Some more text should appear.
+This text defines what you can see on the web page.
+Go to the last line of the header section with the text, <title>Prework Study Guide</title>.
+You should be able to see that the words, "Prework Study Guide" are in white.
+You should be able to click on and highlight that text and then type to change it.
+Go ahead and change it to whatever you like, I suggest typing "Hello World!".
+And once that is done go ahead and click on the web page itself again to lock the change in.
+What changed?
+Did you see it?
+If not, take a look at tab for this webpage on top of the browser.
+It should reflect what you typed in the title!
+This is how HTML is most often used.
+It informs the website what information should be displayed at any given time.

+Console: Now go to the Console tab of the Element menu.
+I've set it up so that it contains a function.
+It defines the topics we learn through the class prework, as well as gives a suggestion for what topic we should start studying.
+If you refresh the page a few times, you'll notice that the last line can change.
+This is because I have set it to select one of the four topics at random.
+These functions are what JavaScript is often used for.
+You can see them in action as you refresh the page with the Console open.

+Sources: Now go to the Sources tab of the Element menu.
+You should see a folder called "assets".
+Go ahead and click it to open it.
+And a new file called "style.css" should appear.
+Click on "style.css" to open it.
+You should be able to see some code appear just to the right.
+Now take a look at line 10.
+You should have noticed immediately when opening the website that the site itself has a blue header and footer.
+But not everyone may like blue as a color for the header and may prefer something else.
+You may prefer red, or green, or perhaps a different shade of blue.
+Go ahead and click on the small box to the left of the word blue.
+This should open the color picker.
+Why don't you pick your favorite color?
+If you select any one of the colors, you should see an immediate change on the website.
+The color will change to what you select!
+This is what CSS is typicall used for, it is used to give the website its sense of style.
+Feel free to pick your favorite color.

+This demonstration should give you some idea of how code effects the website.
+And can give you a quick glance of how coding works in website design.
+Hopefully this guide was easy to follow along

 ## Credits
 N/A